Conics, Twistors, and anti-self-dual tri-K\"ahler metrics: Anti--self--dual conformal structures in dimension four

 Moraru \cite{moraru} claims (without giving a proof) that all ASD conformal classes which contain three different K\"ahler (but not hyper--K\"ahler) metrics arises from some solution to (\ref{moraru_eq}).

-It is known \cite{tod_p6} that all ASD Einstein cohomogeneity--one metric arise from the Painleve VI equation with parameters $(1/8, -1/8, 1/8, 3/8)$.
+It is known \cite{tod_p6} that all ASD Einstein cohomogeneity--one metrics arise from the Painlev\'e VI equation with parameters $(1/8, -1/8, 1/8, 3/8)$.
 This case is actually not transcendental, and all solutions can be expressed in terms of the Weierstrass elliptic function.
-This is because this particular PVI is related by a B\"acklund transformation \cite{okamoto} to PVI with parameters $(0, 0, 0, 1/2)$ and that one corresponds to a projectively flat projective structure and has been solved by Picard.
+This is because this particular PVI is related by a B\"acklund transformation \cite{okamoto} to PVI with parameters $(0, 0, 0, 1/2)$ and that case corresponds to a projectively--flat projective structure and has been solved by Picard.